mariarecskova/discover-netlify/README.md

 ## Deployment

-* Link to the website deployed on Netlify : [https://vigorous-wilson-1a7f27.netlify.com]()
+* Link to the website deployed on Netlify : [Discover Netlify](https://vigorous-wilson-1a7f27.netlify.com)